kennyjoseph/twitter_personal_identifiers/Readme.md

 # Introduction

-This repository contains code, additional results, and anonymized annotation data, for our CSCW paper.
+This repository contains code, additional results, and anonymized annotation data, for our recently accepted CSCW'22 paper.
+A preprint of the paper is available in this repository, see ```paper_draft.pdf```.

 There are three directories here, described below.

 In addition, we include two other files: